-American Drive-In Cleaners Hicksville, Nassau County Site No. 130186 December 2014
+American Drive-In Cleaners Hicksville, Nassau County Site No. 130186 March 2015

-SECTION 1: SUMMARY AND PURPOSE OF THE PROPOSED PLAN
+SECTION 1: SUMMARY AND PURPOSE

-The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), is proposing a remedy for the above referenced site.
-The disposal of hazardous wastes at the site has resulted in threats to public health and the environment that would be addressed by the remedy proposed by this Proposed Remedial Action Plan (PRAP).
-The disposal of hazardous wastes at this site, as more fully described in Section 6 of this document, has contaminated various environmental media.
-The proposed remedy is intended to attain the remedial action objectives identified for this site for the protection of public health and the environment.
-This PRAP identifies the preferred remedy, summarizes the other alternatives considered, and discusses the reasons for the preferred remedy.
+The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), has selected a remedy for the above referenced site.
+The disposal of hazardous wastes at the site has resulted in threats to public health and the environment that would be addressed by the remedy.
+The disposal or release of hazardous wastes at this site, as more fully described in this document, has contaminated various environmental media.
+The remedy is intended to attain the remedial action objectives identified for this site for the protection of public health and the environment.
+This Record of Decision (ROD) identifies the selected remedy, summarizes the other alternatives considered, and discusses the reasons for selecting the remedy.